Philosophy of Psychiatry

-Ross and his colleagues argued along similar lines in their discussion of gambling, which may be seen as an example of the sort of work the RDoC foresees.
-They think there are two benefits to the conceptual change that they advocate.
+Ross and his colleagues argued along similar lines in their discussion of gambling.
+They thought there were two benefits to the conceptual change that they wanted.
 First, it would provide a clearer and principled demarcation of the addicted gambler from the “problem gambler” which is currently somewhat arbitrary (201).
-They also show the way to a better understanding of the nature of the addictive disorders more generally via the use of their preferred approach, which combines neuroscience and behavioural economics.
-They draw on prior research (ch.
+They also showed the way to a better understanding of the nature of the addictive disorders more generally via the use of their preferred approach, which combined neuroscience and behavioural economics.
+They drew on prior research (ch.
 6.2) to suggest that addictive gambling resembles dependence on stimulants (like cocaine) more than it does alcoholism, and hence enlarges our understanding of addiction more fully than purely behavioural criteria would do.
 The worry is that a behavioural approach misses the similarities and differences between forms of addiction by treating all as more or less the same, based on shared behavioural and phenomenological effects.

 To make these arguments we have to distinguish the truly pathological gambler, whose life is dominated (and typically wrecked) by gambling, from merely habitual gamblers.
 Habitual gamblers might engage in gambling more than they feel they should, or periodically lose more than they can afford, but there is a qualitative difference between this population and the population of genuinely addicted gamblers.
 This qualitative difference is detected by observing behaviour and rating the results of questionnaires.
 However, if we classify gamblers according to quantitative measures alone, we miss the reason why different groups behave differently.
 The reason is a causal process.
 The brains of the real addicts don’t work like the brains of the merely troubled; thinking of addiction merely in terms of habitual behaviours will not let us make the discriminations among gamblers that neuroscientific evidence detects.